SuperCrab13/Patch_type/README.md

 ```
 python get_patches.py --data_dir YOUR_DIRECTORY --cancer_type CANCER_TYPE
 ```
-Result will can be found in the /patch_label directory. <br />
+Result will be found in the /patch_label directory. <br />
 Visualization of the result

 ![](docs/visualize.jpg)